Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 A company must provide all necessary information requested by the Competition Board within the period determined by the Competition Authority.

 What obligations does a company have if it believes that an investigation is likely?

-The Competition Law provides no specific rules regarding a company’s obligations during a potential investigation.
+The Competition Law provides no specific rules regarding a company’s obligations for a potential investigation.